ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   undelivered_msgs
-    Whether the console should receive undelivered messages.
+    Whether the console receives undelivered messages.

-    :literal:`yes` enables the console to receive undelivered messages.
+    :literal:`yes` \- Enables the console to receive undelivered messages (UD).

-    :literal:`no` explicitly disables undelivered messages for the console.
+    :literal:`no` \- Explicitly disables undelivered messages for the console.

-    :literal:`delete` removes the undelivered messages parameter from the profile entirely (NOUD).
+    :literal:`delete` \- Removes the undelivered messages parameter from the profile (NOUD).

     This option is mutually exclusive with :literal:`delete`.